zackstout/Footprint-Extended/README.md

 - [x] Add Success alert for Contact us.
 - [x] Disallow user from entering two footprints of the same month for one project.
   - [ ] Ask if they want to edit.
+- [x] More validation for forgot password, and alerts for success/failure.
+- [x] Final-ish step for forgot password: `res.redirect`.
+Overall a great exercise, learning about route params with Angular `routeProvider`.
+I think it's there, now, except for adding proper site name and email address. (same for Contact)

 ## Next Steps: